JanRudert/body-measurement-api/README.md

         "value": 5.5
     }

-The `patientId` is the reference to the person which metadata is stored in other parts of the system.
+The `patientId` is the reference to the person whose metadata is stored in other parts of the system.
 The `type` value can be chosen freely.
 There is one `timestamp` format allowed currently.
-The `value` property is the a decimal value.
+The `value` property is a decimal value.

 This is an example curl call: